-Our Counselor-in-Training and Counselor Program is a special opportunity for Laurence graduates to spend the summer developing leadership skills while having fun in the sun.
+Our Counselor-in-Training and Counselor Programs provide a special opportunity for Laurence graduates to spend the summer developing leadership skills while having fun in the sun.

 We accept a limited number of applicants per session, and it is possible not all applicants will be accepted.

-- participate fully in all aspects of camp life (morning assemblies, dances, songs etc.)
+- Participate fully in all aspects of camp community activities (assemblies, projects, etc.)

 - Be role models for CIT’s and campers

 - Have materials ready for campers and supervise clean up

 - Maintain a Positive Attitude

 - Participate in All Events with Enthusiasm, showing Camp Spirit